logzio/logz-docs/_source/logzio_collections/_security-sources/avast.md

 ##### Configure Avast Antivirus to generate report files for your scans

+If you want to send data from virus scans together with the logs, you need to enable Avast Antivirus to generate report files for these scans.
+You do not need to change antything in the Filebeat configuration as it already includes paths to these report files.

+To enable this:

 1. Open Avast Antivirus.
 2. Navigate to **Menu > Settings > Protection > Virus Scans > Full Virus Scan**.